Labeling and Packaging - Oregon Tilth

 Where do I find logos?

-• You may not alter the Oregon Tilth logo (no changes to size, font, or color)
+• You may not alter the Oregon Tilth logo (no changes to text, font, or color)

 • The Oregon Tilth logo must not be more prominent than the USDA seal